Putting A Picture On The Web Page

 Result:

-Give your pictures a description by adding an alt attribute to the img tag like so:
+Give your pictures a description by adding an alt attribute to the img tag:

 The alt attribute will make the description appear if a browser does not display images.
 In some browsers the description will also pop up when a mouse pointer is moved over the picture.